 ☐ Long-sleeved shirts: 2-3 lightweight and light color for sun protection (old dress shirts work well)

 ☐ Long pants: lightweight and light color for sun protection

 ☐ Shade hat or visor with securing strap – flexible enough to fit under your helmet

-☐ Rain jacket & pants: waterproof (not water resistant) A hooded jacket with secure closures is recommended
+☐ Rain jacket & pants: waterproof (not water resistant).
+A hooded jacket with secure closures is recommended

-☐ Swimwear: a two-piece is recommended for women for changing and using the restroom.
-Tankinis and board shorts are a great option.
+☐ Swimwear: tankinis and board shorts are a great option

 ☐ Shorts: 2 pair lightweight and quick-drying